dim-papach/praktikum/mask/mask.md

 ![img](visualizations/mask_2.png)

-<a id="org8cda2dd"></a>
+<a id="orgf52e4b3"></a>

 ## Pixel distribution (or &ldquo;Why the &sigma; mask is the best&rdquo;)

-If we see the pixel distribution we can that we have a lot of &ldquo;active&rdquo; pixels in the low magnitudes of the OII.
+If we see the pixel distribution we can see that we have a lot of &ldquo;active&rdquo; pixels in the low magnitudes of the OII.
 This most likely is the noise of our data and we should ignore it!

     pixel_values = o_data.flatten()